Introduction and definitions

 Data Processor is the person, public authority, agency or body which processes personal data on behalf of the data controller.

 As your employer, Lichfields needs to keep and process information about you for normal employment purposes.
-The information we hold and process will be used for our management and administrative use only.
+The information we hold and process will be used for our management and administrative use.
 We will keep and use it to enable us to run the business and manage our relationship with you effectively, lawfully and appropriately, during the recruitment process, whilst you are working for us, at the time when your employment ends and after you have left.
 This includes using information to enable us to comply with the employment contract, to comply with any legal requirements (including right to work checks), pursue the legitimate interests of the company and protect our legal position in the event of legal proceedings.
 If you do not provide this data, we may be unable in some circumstances to comply with our obligations and we will tell you about the implications of that decision.

 It is also important you understand your responsibilities and follow the processes we have in place to protect any personal data you come into contact with whilst working at Lichfields.

-The DPO is responsible for keeping this policy current.
+Sophie Jefferson is responsible for keeping this policy current.

 Personal data